techtonic-plates-blog/assets-service/README.md

-# Images service
+# Assets service

-This is the microservice for handling images in the Thechtonic plates blog.
+This is the microservice for handling assets in the Thechtonic plates blog.

 ## How to run